joshgreenwald/MyMovieCatalog/readme.md

 6. You just sold some of your movies at a garage sale.
 Create an endpoint to delete a movie.

+## Bonus: Unit Tests

+These tasks are optional, but feel free to do them if you would like to display your understanding of writing basic unit tests.
+Feel free to use the testing library of your choice, so long as the tests can be run in Test Explorer in Visual Studio.

+1. Add a unit test for Movies->Get that verifies that:
+    * The method returns a collection of movies
+    * The method returns the same number of movies as what you have in your mock repository

+2. Add a unit test for Movies->Post that verifies that:
+    * A new movie object is returned
+    * The new movie object matches the data sent in the request body

 ## Submitting Your Code

 As we don't want answers to be public, please zip up your code and send it to josh.greenwald@stratusinnovations.com.